 - Fully close the hood sash and turn off the fan (if possible) when the hood is not in use.
 The fan should remain on if volatile materials are being temporarily stored in the hood.

 - Things which cause air turbulence across the face of the hood such as fans, air conditioning units, or excessive movement should be avoided.

 - Exhaust hoods do not provide adequate protection for all operations involving toxic materials.
 A higher level of containment should be used for procedures where minor contamination can be serious.
-If you are in doubt about the level of containment needed for your operation, ask your Principal Investigator or contact the Environmental Health and Safety Office (EHSO) Chemical Hygiene Officer at x65180.
+If you are in doubt about the level of containment needed for your operation, contact the Environmental Health and Safety Office at (808) 932-7638.

 EHSO conducts annual surveys of fume hoods to ensure adequate airflow is maintained through the hood face.
 Face velocities should be between 80 and 120 feet per minute (fpm) with a sash height of 12 inches.
 Hoods that operate below 80 fpm are considered inadequate and should not be used for protection from toxic or volatile materials.